RyawSzn/RyawSzn/README.md

 ###

-<p align="left">✨ Creating impacts since 2023.<br><br>📚 I'm currently learning statistical modelling and advanced maths.<br><br>🎯 Experience in making precise predictions with regression, and developed advanced proficiency in analyzing data using R, solving algorithmic challenges with C++.
-Actively learning and developing skills in AI modelling and analytics, with a strong interest in applying data insights and predictive methods to support financial and statistical analysis.</p>
+<p align="left">✨ Creating impacts since 2023.<br><br>📚 I'm currently learning statistical modelling and advanced maths.<br><br>🎯 Experience in making precise predictions with regression, and developed advanced proficiency in analyzing data using R, researching recall parameterization with faiss.
+Actively learning and developing skills in modeling and algorithmic methodologies, with a strong interest in applying data insights and predictive methods to optimize financial and statistical analysis.</p>

 ###